 \section{Random flag complexes}

 In this section we state some results about the topology of the random flag complex $X=X(n,p)$.
-Earlier results were proved in \cite{clique, k12}.
+Earlier results were proved by the second author in \cite{clique, k12}.
 Here we show that similar results hold $\aas$ for $X-\gs$ for all simplices $\gs$ of $X$, and for $\Lk(\gs,X)$ for all simplices $\gs \in X$ of sufficiently small dimension.
-In slightly nonstandard notation, we write $f \ll g$ if there exists a constant $\epsilon > 0$ such that $ f/ g = o(n^{-\epsilon})$.